 Directors are primarily responsible for fundraising, closing deals, and handling more overarching company decisions.

 A partner is the face of the firm, responsible for building relationships with clients, negotiating deals, and increasing funding.
-Additionally, partners often need to invest their own funds into the firm.
+Additionally, partners typically need to invest their own funds into the firm.

 Support Careers in Private Equity

-A private equity firm is the same as any large organization: it needs people who manage the business itself and staff any offices.
+A private equity firm is the same as any large organization, and it needs people who manage the business and its offices.
 These types of roles include: